elizabeth-poggie/elizabeth-poggie/_content/notes/24-user-interfaces.md

 # Creating Patterns

 Let's click a group of blocks that are nested together and create a pattern.
 We can now reuse this pattern on our other pages to save on time.

-# Exercise

-Editing an individual page as an individual is cool and all, but what happens when we all try to edit the page at the same time?

-Everyone get onto the admin panel and edit some aspect of the page.

-You have 10 minutes, after the time is up let's look at the final product.